blinkdog/xcomjs/doc/dev.md

 ## gui
 This subdirectory contains User Interface components.
 Right now, Button is the only class, but provides convenient button behavior.

+## state
+This subdirectory contains game state components.
+The Game class is the primary class, representing the current state of a game of X-COM.